seaside1/jrule/README.md

 will be placed under:
 /etc/automation/jrule/rules/org/openhab/automation/jrule/rules/user/

+It is also possible to add rules as pre-compiled jar files under:
+/etc/automation/jrule/rules-jar/

 Output jar files to be added by the user as dependencies when doing rule development will be located under:
 /etc/openhab/automation/jrule/jar